wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_reconnect_time.md

 ## Expected behavior

-- Fail if Wazuh agent does not reconnect to Windows event log at the time specified by `reconnect_time `
+- Fail if Wazuh agent does not reconnect to Windows event log at the time specified by `reconnect_time`.
-- Fail if Wazuh agent does not generate a debug message when Windows event log is down
+- Fail if Wazuh agent does not generate a debug message when the Windows event log is down.

 ## Code documentation